The Shiba Inu is the most popular breed in Japan, but is still a pretty uncommon sight in the west.

 The Shiba can also become aggressive in resource guarding.

 It is recommended that favorite toys and food be removed in the presence of other dogs and small children.

-The Shiba Inu is generally a healthy breed.
-As with any breed, there are some common ailments and predispositions to certain genetic disorders and diseases.
+This is generally a healthy breed.
+But, as with any dog, there are some common ailments and predispositions to certain genetic disorders and diseases.